To Paradise: Lipo-Wao-Nahele

 In 1993 David Bingham is a 25-year-old paralegal descended from Hawaiian royalty who has chosen to turn his back on his heritage and lives in New York City with Charles Griffiths, a wealthy older lawyer.
-The two are deeply affected by HIV/AIDS pandemic, with Charles being a dormant carrier and many of his friends dying.
+The two are deeply affected by the HIV/AIDS pandemic, with Charles being a dormant carrier and many of his friends dying.

 David keeps his heritage a secret from Charles.
 In an extended flashback David's father, also named David and now in confinement at a care home, reflects on his lonely childhood as the heir to a broken dynasty and how his friend Edward encouraged him to join the Hawaiian independence movement believing that they could one day restore the monarchy, to the detriment of his relationship with his son and his own mother.
 Encouraged by Edward, the older David eventually moves to Lipo-Wao-Nahele, a worthless piece of land he owns through his grandfather though they are neither able to develop the land nor motivate any followers.